-- Follow the Clinical Placement Guidelines for Students, Preceptors, & Faculty. - Abide by TTU and School of Nursing policies as identified in the Student Handbook. - Abide by all clinical agency policies and procedures. - Complete all necessary paperwork prior to entering the clinical site. - Exchange direct contact information with the preceptor. - Develop personal learning objectives for each practicum course. - Provide preceptor with copies of (a) course syllabus (course objectives, student learning outcomes, and faculty contact information); (b) personal learning objectives; (c) course skills list (if required by course). - Develop a Clinical Rotation Plan as described above with the preceptor and submit the document to the appropriate course Dropbox. - Be prepared to work the day(s) and hours of the preceptor and as agreed upon per the Clinical Rotation Plan. - Request feedback from your preceptor on a regular basis, including review of the mid-semester and final evaluations. - Maintain appropriate clinical logs as described above. - Notify the clinical faculty and Clinical Placement Coordinator as early as possible of any difficulties experienced in the clinical rotation. - Communicate regularly with your faculty member keeping them apprised of your clinical experiences and progress in meeting the clinical course objectives and competencies. - Document all required experiences in the MedaTrax as directed. - Send preceptor a formal thank-you note or letter.
+- Follow the NP Clinical Placement Guidelines for Students, Preceptors, & Faculty. - Abide by ETSU/TTU universities and the College/School of Nursing policies as identified in the Student Handbook. - Abide by all clinical agency policies and procedures. - Complete all necessary paperwork prior to entering the clinical site. - Exchange direct contact information with the preceptor. - Take the Visual Auditory Kinesthetic (VAK) Learning Style Inventory and share the findings with your preceptor. - Develop personal learning objectives for each practicum course.

+- Provide preceptor with copies of (a) course syllabus (course objectives, student learning outcomes, and faculty contact information); (b) personal learning objectives; (c) course skills list (if required by course). - Notify the preceptor of the brief, on-line orientation on the ETSU CON website and encourage completion of the training. - Develop a Clinical Rotation Plan as described above with the preceptor and submit the document to the appropriate course Dropbox. - Be prepared to work the day(s) and hours of the preceptor and as agreed upon per the Clinical Rotation Plan. - Request feedback from your preceptor on a regular basis, including review of the midsemester and final evaluations. - Maintain appropriate clinical logs as described above. - Notify the clinical faculty and Clinical Placement Coordinator as early as possible of any difficulties experienced in the clinical rotation. - Communicate regularly with your faculty member keeping them apprised of your clinical experiences and progress in meeting the clinical course objectives and competencies. - Document all required experiences in Project Concert/Medatrax as directed. - Send preceptor a formal thank-you note or letter.